dazdaz/joplin-console/README.md

 - You'll see a confirmation message when notes are updated
 - ⚠️ **Warning**: Changes are permanent and affect your Joplin data

+## Path Format Support
+You can reference notes using notebook context with the format `notebook-id/note-id`:
+- `n 38292a07/38292a03` - View note `38292a03` from notebook `38292a07`
+- `cat 38292a07/38292a03` - View note content with notebook context
+- `vim 38292a07/38292a03` - Edit note with notebook context

+This is especially useful when search results show `[38292a07/38292a03] My Note Title` format.

 ## Error Handling

 The browser includes robust error handling: